GENUKI CHS is perhaps unique in having not one but two sets of church pages:

-The Cheshire Churches section of the website is intended to provide more in-depth information for family and local historians about churches in Cheshire and their records.
+The Cheshire Churches section of the website is intended to provide more in-depth information for family and local historians about churches in Cheshire and their records, however CHS Church Database pages should be used in preference as they contain more information.

 It currently covers Church of England places of worship where baptisms, marriages and burials have been recorded, from the 16th century to the present day.
-It is intended that Roman Catholic and non-conformist places of worship will be soon covered as well.
+Some Roman Catholic and non-conformist places of worship are also covered.
+This information is currently being incorporated into the main church database pages.

 A very brief outline of the history of the church is provided, with a description of the area which it served.
 There were many different types of ecclesiastical districts, ranging from ancient parishes (i.e. those in existence before 1750), parochial chapelries, district chapelries, chapelry districts, and consolidated chapelries, many of which became "new parishes" in the twentieth century.
 These were all distinct from the civil parishes used for local government purposes after 1866, which evolved from the ancient townships (which themselves were smaller divisions of ancient parishes) and extra-parochial areas.
 For the sake of simplicity, the term "district" is used here to represent the geographical area served exclusively by an individual church.
 Boundaries of many districts were described in the London Gazette between 1830 and 1960, and these very detailed descriptions have been included where possible.